 Ingredients You Will Need

 - Pork roast: Pork shoulder aka pork butt roast – same thing and is part of the pig’s shoulder.
-“Butt” goes back to the days when butchers in Boston area packed the pork shoulder unto barrels called “butts”.
-It also can have other names: picnic shoulder, shoulder roast, Boston butt roast.
+“Butt” goes back to the days when butchers in the Boston area packed the pork shoulder into barrels called “butts.”
+You might also find it under another name, such as picnic shoulder, shoulder roast, Boston butt roast.

-- Orange: Orange juice from very large orange or from a carton.
+- Orange: Orange juice from a very large orange or from a carton.
 About 1/2 cup.

 - Limes: 2 medium limes or even lemons.
 Please try not to use bottled juice.
-It’s not the same taste and contains preservatives.
+It’s not the same citrus juice taste and contains preservatives.

 - Garlic and onion: Aromatics for additional taste.